leonardo-pinto/investment-manager/README.md

 #### Running the server using a local SQL Server

+The application can be run locally using a local SQL Server following the steps:

 1. Add your connection string in appsettings.json to point to a local SQL Server instance
 ```sh